Background

 To defend himself against this intolerable vortex of emotions, the child keeps these emotions out of his consciousness.
 The bad mother and the bad self, plus all the negative feelings of abandonment, anxiety, and rage, they are split off.

+But the child's over-reliance on this primitive defense mechanism obstructs his orderly development.
 As a case of arrested development, the child fails to integrate the split images.
 The bad parts are so laden with negative emotions that they remain virtually untouched throughout life, in the shadow, as complexes.

+It proves impossible to integrate such explosive material with the more benign good parts.
 Thus, this kind of adult remains fixated at this earlier stage of development.
 He is unable to integrate and to see people as whole object.
-He strikes people as pure realm, infantile.
+He strikes people as puerile, infantile.

 The personally-disordered patient is terrified unconsciously of abandonment, actually feels abandoned, or under threat of being abandoned, and subtly plays it out in his interpersonal relationships.